datarobot/datarobot-user-models/fastapi_migration_plan/custom_model_runner/datarobot_drum/drum/fastapi/config.py.md

 ## Notes:
 - Uvicorn does not have a direct equivalent to gunicorn's `worker_class` (sync/gevent).
 Instead, it uses `loop` (asyncio/uvloop).
-- The `max_requests_jitter` parameter from gunicorn is not directly supported by Uvicorn.
+- **Gaps in Parity**: The `max_requests_jitter` parameter from gunicorn is not directly supported by Uvicorn.
+While `limit_max_requests` is supported, it lacks the jitter functionality.
+If jitter is required to prevent thundering herds during worker recycling, it must be implemented via a custom lifespan hook or external process manager.
 - Fallback to `DRUM_GUNICORN_*` parameters is provided for backward compatibility.